GothenburgBitFactory/taskwarrior/taskchampion/docs/src/snapshots.md

 A snapshot must be made on a replica with no unsynchronized operations.
 As such, it only makes sense to request a snapshot in response to a successful AddVersion request.

-## Handling Deleted Versions

-When a replica requests a child version, the response must distinguish two cases:

- 1. No such child version exists because the replica is up-to-date.
- 1. No such child version exists because it has been deleted, and the replica must re-initialize itself.

-The details of this logic are covered in the [Server-Replica Protocol](./sync-protocol.md).